rancher/docs/content/rancher/v2.x/en/security/benchmark-2.2/_index.md

 #### 1.5.7 - Ensure that a unique Certificate Authority is used for `etcd` (Not Scored)

+**Mitigation**

+RKE supports connecting to an external etcd cluster.
+This external cluster could be configured with its own discreet CA.

 **Notes**

-RKE does not currently implement a separate CA for etcd certificates.
-This could be remediated by managing an external etcd cluster.

 `--trusted-ca-file` is set and different from the `--client-ca-file` used by `kube-apiserver`.